JackLugli/jacklugli.github.io/README.md

 ## Welcome to the GitHub page of Jack Lugli

 It seems to take a while for pages to refresh.
+But code for the cartoon worked right beneath this

 <iframe src="//www.pixton.com/embed/p0rdc9lg" frameborder="0" width="100%" height="384" allowfullscreen></iframe>

 You can use the [editor on GitHub](https://github.com/JackLugli/jacklugli.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.